 Later she caused us a nervous moment when she disappeared under the floorboards through a hole in the floor where the old hot water tank had been removed.

-Within a few days of the plumber departing (he was a lovely bloke but I was so glad to see the back of him and get the house cleaned up a bit) Nick fitted a new cat flap in the back door and she now comes and goes as she pleases, to an extent anyway.
+Within a few days of the plumber departing (he was a lovely bloke but I was so glad to see the back of him) Nick fitted a new cat flap in the back door and she now comes and goes as she pleases, to an extent anyway.

 So, with the house in complete chaos, today we collected little Hugo.